Nanni di Banco: Career

 Over the course of a year and a half, Nanni had sculpted the Isaiah, the first known full-length statue of the biblical prophet, and Donatello had carved his marble David.
 Both statues depict a biblical prophet as a youth, and share a Gothic sway in pose with a corresponding arrangement of drapery on the body.
 It is not known why the Isaiah was situated and then removed.
 Donatello's marble David remained at the Opera del Duomo until July 1416, when it was given to the Priors of the Arts (Priori delle arti) and moved to the Palazzo della Signoria.
 The work, identified by Jenö Lányi as the David, was transferred to the Bargello in the 1870s.
 The whereabouts of Nanni's Isaiah remained unknown until Lányi showed in 1936 that it must have been the statue in the nave of the church on the right side of the entrance, moved there after the facade was demolished in 1587.
-Antonio was appointed capomaestro of the Cathedral workshop in 1413 and the next year Nanni received the commission for the Assumption of the Virgin on the gable of the Porta della Mandorla.
+Antonio was appointed capomaestro of the Cathedral workshop in 1413, and the next year Nanni received the commission for the Assumption of the Virgin on the gable of the Porta della Mandorla.
 According to Margaret Haines, this was hardly a coincidence.

 Nanni was elected podestà of the Florentine parish of Castelfranco di Sopra in the river Arno valley for six months starting in July 1416.
 After his term was up, he became consul of the Stonemasons' and Woodworkers' Guild beginning in January 1417, and one year later he was re-elected.
 During this period Nanni was completing the Quattro Santi Coronati, working assiduously on the Assumption of the Virgin and beginning to carve the Saint Eligius in Orsanmichele for the blacksmiths' guild.

-In May 1419 the Operai del duomo paid Nanni for two reliefs he had carved depicting the arms of the Agnus Dei (wool guild).
+In May 1419, the Operai del duomo paid Nanni for two reliefs he had carved depicting the arms of the Agnus Dei (wool guild).
 These were part of a sculptural assembly for the facade of the papal apartment in Santa Maria Novella.
-That summer he carved four more reliefs for Agnus Dei by a direct commission to adorn some farmhouses outside the Porta Pisana that had been willed to the guild.
+That summer he carved four more reliefs for the Agnus Dei by a direct commission to adorn some farmhouses outside the Porta Pisana that had been willed to the guild.
 The following September he was again elected consul of the stonemasons' guild.
 Nanni was most actively involved in civic affairs when he was working on a marble statue of Saint Eligius for the tabernacle of the farriers in Orsanmichele.

-On 12 September 1419 Nanni's was elected to the Dodici Bonomini, a committee of '"Twelve Good Men", which included three representatives elected from each of the four quarters of the city – they were advisors to the Signoria and had substantial authority.
+On 12 September 1419 Nanni's was elected to the Dodici Bonomini, a committee of "Twelve Good Men", which included three representatives elected from each of the four quarters of the city – they were advisors to the Signoria and had substantial authority.
 On 16 January 1421, Nanni was summoned to join the Council of Two Hundred, a group formed in support of the Albizzi ruling family.
 He was intended to hold this position for six months, but a month after he was elected on 9 February 1421, he wrote his will and died within a few days.